3 of Hawaii's Brightest Industries for New Career Seekers

 1. Tourism and Hospitality

 Hawaii's eight major islands attract millions of visitors from all over the world each year.
-In fact, tourist spending is the top source of economic prosperity for the state.* More than 8.1 million people visited the region in 2013 and collectively spent about $14.5 billion.
+In fact, tourist spending is the top source of economic prosperity for the state.* A total of 8.7 million people visited the region in 2015 and collectively spent $15.1 billion.
 Their activity supported about 168,000 jobs.** From hotel and restaurant professionals to outdoor adventure guides, this sector is brimming with intriguing possibilities.

 Plus, tourism's economic impact has a positive spin-off effect on many other industries.
 For instance, many creative entrepreneurs thrive in Hawaii.
 And people in service-oriented sectors like massage therapy and cosmetology also tend to do well.
 As a matter of fact, employment of Hawaiians in the broad career area of personal care and service is forecast to increase by more than 20 percent between 2011 and 2020.***